-What golf clubs does PGA Tour star and six-time European Tour winner Matt Fitzpatrick use?
+What golf clubs does US Open Champion and seven-time DP World Tour winner Matt Fitzpatrick use?

-DP World Tour Championship winner Fitzpatrick is one of an ever increasing group of players who enjoys almost-complete freedom when it comes to choosing his golf clubs, with only his putter part of a contracted deal.
+Matt Fitzpatrick is one of an ever-increasing group of players who enjoys almost-complete freedom when it comes to choosing his golf clubs, with only his putter part of a contracted deal.

-The Englishman put pen to paper with Bettinardi in December having used the brand's DASS BB1 Flow Tour Dept. putter with a custom face milling with great success throughout the 2020 PGA Tour season, finishing second in the Strokes Gained: Putting stat.
+The Englishman is contracted to Bettinardi having used the brand’s DASS BB1 Flow Tour Dept. putter with a custom face milling with great success throughout the 2020 PGA Tour season, finishing second in the Strokes Gained: Putting stat.

 RELATED: Which Ping iron is right for me?